Auckland's commuter updates: Britomart Station partially re-opens, heavy fog cancels flights at Auckland Airport

 Auckland Transport has advised that Britomart is now partially open, but limited train services are operating to the station every 20 minutes.

-Platforms 3, 4 and 5 at Britomart will be open for some services, while Platform 1 and 2 will remain closed as the derailed train has not been able to be moved overnight.
+Platforms 3, 4 and 5 at Britomart will be open for some services, while Platforms 1 and 2 will remain closed as it was not possible to move the derailed train overnight.

 Southern and Eastern lines will operate to Britomart, but the Western line services will be terminating at Newmarket - connecting with the Southern line service to Britomart.